mdmtk/docs/edge/source/guide/csp/wifi.md

   <tr>
     <td>Never Sleep</td>
     <td>"AlwaysOn"</td>
 	<td>This will leave the Wi-Fi radio on while the device's display is turned off and Wi-Fi can continue to be used by any software that is running.
 Existing Wi-Fi connections will be maintained as if the device was not suspended.
 For example, emails will continue to come in.
-This behavior may be preferred in some situations, however this could significantly increase the drain on the battery and reduce the battery life.</td>
+This behavior may be preferred in some situations.
+However, this could significantly increase the drain on the battery and reduce the battery life.</td>
   </tr>
   <tr>
     <td>Never Sleep When Plugged</td>